Bachelor of Arts in Sociology Online

 Expand your knowledge of social organization, structure, and institutions as you prepare for diverse career opportunities that directly impact your community.
 Designed to meet the needs of working professionals, this bachelor in sociology allows you to transfer up to 90 credit hours and to customize your education by choosing between specializations in Criminology & Justice or Social Service/Social Work.

-As a graduate of this online bachelor’s, you will be prepared to:
+As a graduate of this B.A. in Sociology online, you will be prepared to:

 • Survey and critically analyze some of the most influential classical and contemporary sociological theories